gregives/gregives.co.uk/contents/blog/optimising-the-fonts-on-my-website.md

 ### Flash of Faux Text

 FOFT is very similar to FOUT, in that you render text as soon as possible without waiting for the web font to load.
-However, instead of the browser rendering a fallback system font, the browser renders a 'Roman' web font.
-A 'Roman' web font is a subset of the full web font, which often supports exclusively Western European languages and a reduced set of features.
-The browser uses _font synthesis_ to render 'faux bold' and 'faux italic' text while the full web font continues to load.
+However, instead of the browser rendering a fallback system font, the browser renders a "Roman" web font.
+A "Roman" web font is a subset of the full web font, which often supports exclusively Western European languages and a reduced set of features.
+The browser uses _font synthesis_ to render "faux bold" and "faux italic" text while the full web font continues to load.

 Zach Leatherman really is the authority on everything web fonts --- I encourage you to read his [Web Font Loading Glossary](https://www.zachleat.com/web/webfont-glossary/) and [Guide to Font Loading Strategies](https://www.zachleat.com/web/comprehensive-webfonts/) for all the different ways of loading fonts!